jakeonaut/old-neopets-images/README.txt

-google chrome extension to replace neopets images with their new counterpart built with extensionizr.com & i also used neocolours.me.uk and sunnyneo.com to get the pet species/color/clothing combination ids
+google chrome extension to replace neopets images with their old counterparts
+	and provide other additional ease of use features built with extensionizr.com

+-Pet Colour Ids Retrieved from: http://neocolours.me.uk -Additional Pet Colour Ids Retrieved from: http://sunnyneo.com -Daily List Retrieved from: http://thedailyneopets.com/dailies